OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started-push.md

         }
         catch (Java.Net.MalformedURLException)
         {
-            CreateAndShowDialog("There was an error creating hello client.
-Verify hello URL.", "Error");
+            CreateAndShowDialog("There was an error creating the client.
+Verify the URL.", "Error");
         }
         catch (Exception e)
         {